-The tip calculator is a useful tool for everyone who goes out to a restaurant, pub or bar, or anywhere else you are supposed to tip.
+The tip calculator is a useful tool for everyone who goes out to a restaurant, bar, or anywhere else you are supposed to tip.
 If you have ever had a problem figuring out how much to tip, read on.
 We also cover the topic of tip definition and explain to you how to calculate a tip by yourself.
 You will learn step by step how to use our gratuity calculator and its brand new functionality – the pizza tip calculator.
-Now you will know how much to tip a pizza delivery!
+Now you will know how much to tip on pizza delivery!

 In the last paragraphs, we will take you on a trip around the world and explain how to tip to show your respect to locals.
 You will see the differences between the rules of tipping in Spain and the culture of tipping in France.
 Finally, you will learn why tipping in Japan might not end up well for you!

-However, there are many other situations and places in which we may, or maybe even should tip.
+However, there are many other situations and places in which we may, or even should, tip.
 Tour guides often make a living from the tips that they receive.
 Pizza (and other food) delivery boys may deserve a tip after driving to us in the rain and late at night.
 We can show our gratitude to hairstylists, barbers, and cosmeticians for making our hair, beard, and nails.
-Finally, we can pay taxi drivers some extra money for driving us from one place to another or waiting for us for a longer period.
+Finally, we can pay taxi drivers some extra money for driving us from one place to another or waiting for us for a long period.
 There is an option to tip in the Uber app, as well.

 How to calculate a tip?
 Choosing a tip percentage

 If you want to find out how to calculate a tip, you need to decide how much you appreciate the service.
 There is an unwritten rule that a tip should be between